magnefique-studios/javashop-otel/README.md

 # Environment Setup Linux

+You can run this on any linux VM minimum 8GB Ram.
+4CPU min recommended.

+Software Requirements:
+docker, docker-compose, git, maven

 # Environment Setup MACOS

 Tested on Macos Ventura 13.2.1 ( Tested on Mac M1/M2 , Intel Macs should be OK. )